-After 2 hours of really painful contractions, I went to pee and -- hey!
+After two hours of really painful contractions, I went to pee and — hey!
 I lost my plug.
-That's something, right?
+That’s something, right?
 I called the nurse in to tell her the good news.
 I needed her on my team.

 Determined to dilate some more before getting pain relief, I put on my mental war paint and went to work.
 I looked at baby pictures of Lucie to stay motivated.
 The nurse came back and finally checked me.
-When she told me I was 4cm dilated, I grabbed her and kissed her on the face.
-She looked at my contractions and said it wouldn't be long.
-Excuise me?
-In 3 hours, I had gone from being totally despondent to "it won't be long".
+When she told me I was 4 cm dilated, I grabbed her and kissed her on the face.
+She looked at my contractions and said it wouldn’t be long.
+Excuse me?
+In three hours, I had gone from totally despondent to “it won’t be long.”
 Hot damn!

 She went out and fetched the delivery tray and began to unwrap it.
 Seeing all those shiny tools made me realize it was really happening!

 This was all such a shock because, you see, I had already given up on myself that morning.
 I had surrendered and declared defeat.
 I think I gave up to protect myself from the constant disappointment I had been experiencing for the previous month.